-Before you transfer any pensions you should compare your existing pension plan with the Aviva Pension so you can understand any differences, whether there are valuable benefits you might lose by transferring and if you’ll be paying higher charges.
+Before you transfer any pension, you should compare your existing pension plan with the Aviva Pension.
+This will help you understand any differences.
+It's possible that you could lose valuable benefits by transferring or that you'll pay higher charges.

 Choosing your investments

-We’ve a range of ready made funds that you can choose from based on how much risk you want to take, as well as a wider range of investments.
-Visit Choose your investments for more information.
+We have a range of ready made funds you can choose from based on how much risk you want to take.
+We also have a wider range of investments if you prefer more choice.

 You don’t have to choose your investments as soon as you open an account.
-Your money can remain as cash within the cash account until you’ve chosen investments.
+Your money can remain as cash within the cash accounts until you’ve chosen how to invest.